Michigan Occupational Therapy Association

 Annual Scholarship

-The MiOTA annual student scholarship ($1,000) is awarded to two students on an annual basis, one OT student and one OTA student.
-In order to be considered for this scholarship, the applicant must exhibit leadership qualities and demonstrate a commitment to the profession.
+The MiOTA annual student scholarships ($1,500) are awarded to three students on an annual basis: one OT student, one OTA student, and one post-professional student (clinical doctorate or PhD).
+In order to be considered for these scholarships, the applicant must exhibit leadership qualities and demonstrate a commitment to service and the profession.

 Students must meet the following criteria: